MuntashirAkon/AppManager/README.md

 even cash).
 Please contact the maintainer at muntashirakon [at] riseup [dot] net for further assistance.

+In addition, the maintainers and contributors of this project DO NOT consent to the creation, sale, or promotion of tokens, cryptocurrencies, NFTs, or any other financial instruments that claim to represent this project, its code, or its community.
+Any such attempts are unauthorized and not affiliated with this project in any way.

 ## Credits and Libraries

 A list of credits and libraries are available in the **About** section of the app.